 Tribal Presence.
 The President will invite a Tribe that appeals a campus decision regarding identification of Cultural Items, Cultural Affiliation, Repatriation or Disposition to provide oral or written evidence, statements, or other information to the Systemwide Committee and/or attend the Systemwide Committee meeting (in person or via a telecommunication system) where the appeal will be deliberated.

 Record Keeping.
-The Chair of the Systemwide Committee will maintain a record of all Systemwide Committee votes, including both the majority and minority opinions, as well as all evidence and documents presented (including those submitted by Tribes) and meeting minutes.
-Except to the extent required by law, portions of meeting minutes that capture tribal Confidential Information shall be treated as Confidential Information.
+The Systemwide Committee Chair will maintain a record of all Systemwide Committee votes, including both the majority and minority opinions, as well as all evidence and documents presented (including those submitted by Tribes) and meeting minutes.
+Except to the extent required by law, portions of meeting minutes that contain tribal Confidential Information shall be treated as Confidential Information.
 A Tribe whose request or appeal is being determined may request and receive copies of any documents or minutes that relate to an appeal they have made, provided Confidential Information pertaining to other Tribes is redacted.

 Conflicts of Interest.
-All Systemwide Committee members must abide by basic principles of ethical conduct.
+All Systemwide Committee members must abide by basic principles of ethical conduct and Regents Policy 1111, Policy on Statement of Ethical Values and Standards of Ethical Conduct.
 The Systemwide Committee will identify and manage Conflicts of Interest (COI), as defined in Section II, taking into consideration the following:

 Tribes making a Request must be provided with a roster of all Systemwide Committee members and subject matter experts consulted or invited to the Systemwide Committee meetings.
 If the Tribe(s) believes that one or more of these persons may have a COI with regard to their case, they may present information to explain their opinion and request that such persons be removed as subject matter experts or abstain from voting on their case, as applicable.
 The President will consider and make a decision on the Tribe’s request.
 The decision must be communicated to the Tribe(s) in advance of meeting, with an explanation if the request is denied.